BLUE HORIZON, BOOK 4

 “Oh, is that you, Mrs. Navarre?
 Didn’t see you there.
 I thought I had my husband all to myself,” she said airily, though there was a slightly dismissive tone to her voice.
 It was something of a snub not to use the coyote’s title when in public, as well as to use the last name of her husband.
 Kal Navarre had taken the royal family’s name when he had married her, as per the laws of the Aris Monarchy.
 Samantha had been raised by the regent of Sillon, which was a sovereignty much older than that of the Tanthean coyotes as well as a multibillion credit heiress.
 Sam knew this like the back of her hand, what with all that etiquette training she had been forced to endure as a kid.
 It was too bad her guest was not as well trained, only being royalty and all.
 She was going to be schooled now.
 Sam delighted in being the smug wench’s teacher.

 Ears going flat when the collie used her husband’s name, Tinara knew that Samantha had overheard her last comment, as well as possibly witnessed her making yet another play for the wolf that was Sam’s new husband.
-This was a serious breach of etiquette, and her own father would be vastly disappointed by Princess Tinara’s behavior.
+This was a serious breach of etiquette, and her own father would be scandalized by Princess Tinara’s behavior.
 The coyote knew what she had to do; she would have to apologize to the heiress.

 Before the other female could express regret for her words and actions, the smaller Border collie turned her back on the princess, refusing to acknowledge her presence in the room any further.
 With her father’s successful business spread out across the Planetary Alignment, Sam knew she could buy and sell the Aris aristocracy and not even blink.
 It didn’t matter if the company lost the Tanthe accounts after this.
 It was about time this whelp knew her place.